ppy/osu-wiki/wiki/osu!_File_Formats/Osu_(file_format)/en.md

 `LetterboxInBreaks: 0`

+StoryFireInFront (Boolean) specifies whether or not display the storyboard in front of combo fire.

+`StoryFireInFront: 0`

+SkinPreference (String) specifies the preferred skin to use during gameplay.

+`SkinPreference:Default`

+EpilepsyWarning (Boolean) specifies whether or not show a 'This beatmap contains scenes with rapidly flashing colours...' warning at the beginning of the beatmap.

+`EpilepsyWarning: 0`

+CountdownOffset (Boolean) specifies how many beats earlier the countdown starts.

+`CountdownOffset: 0`

 WidescreenStoryboard (Boolean) specifies whether or not the storyboard should be widescreen.

 `WidescreenStoryboard: 0`

-StoryFireInFront (Boolean) specifies whether or not display the storyboard in front of combo fire.

-`StoryFireInFront: 0`

 SpecialStyle (Boolean) specifies whether or not use the special `N+1` style for osu!mania.

 `SpecialStyle: 0`

-EpilepsyWarning (Boolean) specifies whether or not show a 'This beatmap contains scenes with rapidly flashing colours...' warning at the beginning of the beatmap.

-`EpilepsyWarning: 0`

 UseSkinSprites (Boolean) specifies whether or not the storyboard can use user's skin resources.